Faith-Okamoto/INCH/README.md

 ## Install instructions

-Installation requires the (?) libraries to be installed.
+Installation requires the `pandas` and `scikit-lean` libraries to be installed.
 You can install these  with `pip`:

 ```
-pip install pandas sklearn
+pip install pandas scikit-learn
 ```

 Once required libraries are installed, you can install INCH with the following